Ira-Project/lastword/Fundraise/Neo Application.md

 Vignesh has also been a co-founder thrice before and has successfully scaled products to 100k+ users.
 Likhit has used neural networks extensively in my research and can build and deploy AI models.
 His expertise in machine learning and teaching experience make him the ideal CTO for developing Ira.
 Both of us are passionate about teaching and technology.

-There are three areas where we differ from the competition and where we feel our understanding is different and better
+There are a few areas where we differ from the competition and where we feel our understanding is different and better
 	1. Most people are building Ed Tech tools based on what GPT is good at.
 Being educators ourselves, we're able to build tools that teachers would benefit from.
 	2. Learning through creation not consumption.
 Most of the products today have students consuming content.
 When students teach an AI model we're allowing them to create something thus providing a different learning experience.
 	3. Known Unknowns vs Unknown Knowns.
 Products today largely focus on helping users learn something they don't know about.
 Instead, our product relies on metacognition and helps students discover what they know and how they know something.